bb-io/Voiseed/README.md

 ### Speech

-- **Convert text to speech** Convert provided text to a speech with selected settings (In order to keep working correctly, cinsider the input limit 2-3 sentences)
+- **Convert text to speech** Convert provided text to a speech with selected settings (In order to keep working correctly, cinsider the input limit 2-3 sentences, if bigger input used it may return corrupted URL)

 ### Project